yongdd/deep-langevin-fts/README.md

 Lastly, `find_best_epoch.py` will tell you which training result is the best.
 The training result is not always the same.
 If you are not satified with the result, run `train.py` once again.

 **4. Run Simulation**
-For those who do not want to use DL, set `use_deep_learning = False`.
-When using DL, edit `run_simulation.py` to use the best epoch.
-For example, set `model_file = "saved_model_weights/epoch_92.pth"` if the 92nd epoch was the best one.
-Then, run the simulation.
   ```Shell
 python run_simulation.py
 ```
+If you skipped steps 2 and 3, it will use the pretrained model for the gyroid phase.
+For those who do not want to use DL, edit `run_simulation.py` and set `use_deep_learning = False`.
+If you followed steps 2 and 3, use the best epoch.
+For example, set `model_file ="saved_model_weights/epoch_92.pth"` if the 92nd epoch was the best one.

 Polymer density, fields and structure function will be stored in `data_simulation` folder.

 **5. Data Visualization**
 Matlab and Python scripts for visualization and renormalization are provided in `tools` folder of `yongdd/langevin-fts` repository.